mvadari/xrpl-docs/Permissioned Domain XLS.md

 ### 1.1.
 Terminology

-* **Domain**: A collection of rules indicating what accounts and trades may be a part of it.
+* **Domain**: A collection of rules indicating what accounts and transactions may be a part of it.
 This spec includes credential-gating and token-gating, but more options could be added in the future.
 * **Domain Rules**: The set of rules that govern a domain, i.e. the credentials and tokens it accepts.
 * **Domain Owner**: The account that created a domain, and is the only one that can modify its rules or delete it.
 * **Domain Member**: An account that satisfies the rules of the domain (i.e. has one of the credentials that are accepted by the domain).
 There is no explicit joining step; as long as the account has a valid credential, it is a member.